vectordotdev/vector/website/docs/reference/transforms/lua.md

 ## How It Works

+### Environment Variables

+Environment variables are supported through all of Vector's configuration.
+Simply add `${MY_ENV_VAR}` in your Vector configuration file and the variable will be replaced before being evaluated.

+You can learn more in the
+[Environment Variables][docs.configuration#environment-variables] section.

 ### Dropping Events

 To drop events, simply not call the emitting function with it.
 For example: